Travel and News

 - Amanda Baughan*, Nigini Oliveira*, Tal August, Naomi Yamashita, and Katharina Reinecke, ''Do Cross-Cultural Differences in Visual Attention Patterns Affect Search Efficiency on Websites'', Human Factors in Computing Systems (CHI), 2021.
-PDF coming soon
+Best Paper Honorable Mention (Top 5%) PDF

 - Tal August, Lauren Kim, Katharina Reinecke, and Noah Smith ''Writing Strategies for Science Communication: Data and Computational Analysis'', Conference on Empirical Methods in Natural Language Processing (EMNLP) 2020.
 PDF Blog Post

-- David Wadden, Tal August, Qisheng Li, and Tim Althoff, ''The Effect of Moderation on Online Mental Health Conversations'', Conference on Web and Social Interaction (ICWSM) 2020.
-PDF
+- David Wadden, Tal August, Qisheng Li, and Tim Althoff, ''The Effect of Moderation on Online Mental Health Conversations'', Conference on Web and Social Interaction (ICWSM) 2021.
+Outstanding study design paper PDF

 - Tal August, Shamsi Iqbal, Michael Gamon, and Mark Encarnación, ''Characterizing the Mobile Microtask Writing Process'', Human Computer Interaction With Mobile Devices and Services (MobileHCI) 2020.
 PDF